codepushr/dice.js/README.md

 ---------------------------------------

 There's still things to do.
-Currently it is possible to give more than 6 faces for the dice - but they will not yet affect the animation (which is 6 faces static at the moment).
+Currently it is possible to give more than 6 faces for the dice - but they will only affect the simple calculation when not animating.
+It does not yet affect the animation (which is 6 faces static at the moment)!